capjamesg/jamesql/README.md

 - `GSI_INDEX_STRATEGIES.NUMERIC`: Creates several buckets to allow for efficient search of numeric values, especially values with high cardinality.
 - `GSI_INDEX_STRATEGIES.FLAT`: Stores the field as the data type it is.
 A flat index is created of values that are not strings or numbers.
 This is the default.
 For example, if you are indexing document titles and don't need to do a `starts_with` query, you may choose a flat index to allow for efficient `equals` and `contains` queries.
 - `GSI_INDEX_STRATEGIES.PREFIX`: Creates a trie index for the field.
 This is useful for fields that contain short strings (i.e. titles).
+- `GSI_INDEX_STRATEGIES.CATEGORICAL`: Creates a categorical index for the field.
+This is useful for fields that contain specific categories (i.e. genres).
+- `GSI_INDEX_STRATEGIES.TRIGRAM_CODE`: Creates a character-level trigram index for the field.
+This is useful for efficient code search.
+See the "Code Search" documentation later in this README for more information about using code search with JameSQL.

 You can manually set an index type by creating a index (called a GSI), like so: